kostya75/ML2020/TC_test.md

 The function outputs a list that has 3 elements:

 - `theta` parameter vector of model coefficients
 - `scalingMatrix` matrix of means and st. deviations for each regressor.
-If `infl=1`, mean is set to 0 and st. dev is set to 1 for the first column in X's
+If there is `Intercept` in the model, mean is set to 0 and st. dev is set to 1 for the first column in X's
 - `iteration` how many iterations it took to converge